SoftCircuits/CommandLineParser/Readme.md

 }
 ```

-Once a `CommandLine` instance has been created, you can use it to process additional command lines by using the `ParseCommandLine()` method.
+After a `CommandLine` instance has been created, you can process additional command lines by using the `ParseCommandLine()` method.

 Additional methods are provided to simply processing a command line.
 You can use the `HasArgument()` method to determine if a particular argument has been specified.
 Similiarly, use the `HasFlagArgument()` method to determine if a particular flag argument has been specified.
-If you need to further inspect the argument, you can instead use the `GetArgument()` and `GetFlagArgument()` methods.
+If you need to inspect the arguments, you can instead use the `GetArgument()` and `GetFlagArgument()` methods.

 You might also find it useful to process regular arguments and flag arguments separately.
-Use the `GetArguments()` and `GetFlagArguments()` methods to retrieve
+Use the `GetArguments()` method to retrieve all of the regular arguments, and the `GetFlagArguments()` method to retrieve all of the flag arguments.

 # Examples